 Welcome to the Economics Research Guide.
 It will get you started with finding books, videos, articles, and websites.
 Need a little guidance?
 Ask a Librarian!
 We're here to help you.

-Navigate using the tabs above and be sure to use the Comments? tab if you have a suggestion.
+Navigate by clicking the tabs above and hovering over the Books/Videos and Technology/Web Sites tabs will get you to more content.
+Be sure to email me if you have a suggestion for a link, book, or database.
 The Handy Tools tab is definitely worth a look, too!

-(see below for description of the image from the Frans Hal Museum, in Haarlem, The Netherlands)
+(see below for description of the painting in the Frans Hals Museum, in Haarlem, The Netherlands)

 Whether it has been tulips or real estate, humankind has a repetitive history of buying something when the price was rising only to experience sudden and catastrophic falling values -- known as a 'bubble'.